zerrymore/AutoSM/README.md

 Here gives an overivew for the general workflow of the tool.
 We use a toy example to illustrate how user can interact with the tool and how tool can generate formal specificaions and check the results automatically.

-### Config parameter

-## 🖖 Acknowledge

-The frontend our tool is based on `nl2spec`, which is a novel tool applying LLMs to derive formal specifications in temporal logics.
-We preserve the feature which allows user to incorperate and edit the generated formal specifciations.